ShkudW/Reverser/README.md

 ## Explain

-The tool can generate two types of files, as chosen by the user:
+The tool can generate Three types of files, as chosen by the user:
-A PS1 file with obfuscation and Base64 encoding containing a Reverse shell payload.
+- A single PS1 file with obfuscation and Base64 encoding containing a Reverse shell payload.
-A legitimate BAT file that connects to a remote server to download the encoded PS1 file.
+- An encoded BAT file that connects to a remote server to download and Execute the encoded PS1 file.

-To create the BAT file, I developed a Python script that acts as a listener for the PS1 file download request.
-The server can operate with an encryption certificate and supports connections over both HTTP and HTTPS.
-This ensures that the initial connection between the BAT file and the server for downloading the payload is conducted over an encrypted channel.
+- A VBS file that connects to a remote server to download and Execute the encoded PS1 file.

-The encoded PS1 file will be loaded into memory and establish a connection to another listener, which is set up using OpenSSL.
+The BAT and VBS files, during their initial request to the server to download the PS1 into memory, are executed over an encrypted channel using a Self-Signed Certificate.
+After downloading the PS1 file into memory, the BAT and VBS files will decode the script and establish an encrypted communication channel to create the Reverse Shell

 This way, we can ensure that the communication is encrypted end-to-end.